In pandemic Christmas, US rivals aim to challenge Amazon under the tree | Malay Mail

 The new services seek to take some of the drudgery out of gift-giving.
 The features let consumers purchase a present online and have it delivered to the recipient with, for example, the retailer handling wrapping, a personal message or a receipt that does not show the gift’s price.

-Amazon’s rivals have tried to chip away at its online preeminence, spending millions to fulfil orders faster, expand product catalogues and, in some cases, provide free shipping and even subscription services.
+Amazon’s rivals have tried to chip away at its online preeminence, spending millions to fulfill orders faster, expand product catalogs and, in some cases, provide free shipping and even subscription services.
 But the first holiday sales season with widespread coronavirus has drawn attention to a previously overlooked battlefront: gift giving.

 Consumers flocked to Walmart and other retailers early in the pandemic when Amazon was at times slow to deliver essentials including toilet paper.
 Now, Amazon competitors see another opportunity to seize market share.